Andrey885/Machine_translation_PyTorch/README.md

-# pet_project
+# Machine translation with PyTorch
-Hands on machine translation with PyTorch
+Basic hands-on experience in machine translation with PyTorch

+In this repo the translator from German to English is trained and demonstrated

 # Setup